 RECORDS OF USE THE FOLLOWING DOCUMENTS Biosafety training Lab specific training documentation: to provide a record that laboratory personnel have been trained in the proper use of the specific biohazards with which they work.
 EHS training documentation for all lab personnel.
-Accident Investigation and Injury Illness Recordkeeping Work Connections Work-Related Injury/Illness Form EHS Incident and Near Miss Report Form Inspection Reports Biosafety inspection reports are maintained and accessed in the MISP (MI Safety Portal).
+My Linc Training Documentation of applicable training courses are maintained and available during inspections.
+Incident/Near miss report Work Connections Work-Related Injury/Illness Form EHS Incident and Near Miss Report Form Inspection Reports Biosafety inspection reports are maintained and accessed in the MISP (MI Safety Portal).
 Corrective actions to deficiencies noted on inspection reports must be submitted through the MISP.
 Biological Safety Level 2 Inspection